prakhar30/barcode-scanner-try/README.md

-#Barcode scanner try in python
+# Barcode scanner try in python
+Use serial port `/dev/ttyAMA0' when using from Pi